andym388/andym388/README.md

 ### Hi there and welcome to my GitHub page 👋

-My current aspiration is to be the Web Development Advocate for transitioning major Applications to the platform of the parent company.<br>
+My current aspiration is to be the Web Development Advocate for transitioning business processes to the application platform of the parent company.<br>
 My home computer is ready with the relevant training materials and latest development tool stack for this venture.

 ---